streamlink/streamlink/docs/plugin_matrix.rst

                     - star.tga.plu.cn
 tigerdile           tigerdile.com        Yes   --
-trt                 trt.net.tr           Yes   No    Some streams may be geo-restricted to Turkey. turkuvaz            - atv.com.tr         Yes   No
+trt                 trt.net.tr           Yes   No    Some streams may be geo-restricted to Turkey. trtspor             trtspor.com          Yes   No    Some streams are geo-restricted to Turkey. turkuvaz            - atv.com.tr         Yes   No
                     - a2tv.com.tr
                     - ahaber.com.tr